secdev/scapy/CONTRIBUTING.md

 ## What to contribute?

-You want to spend to time working on Scapy but have no (or little) idea what to do?
+You want to spend time working on Scapy but have no (or little) idea what to do?
 You can look for open issues
 [labeled "contributions wanted"](https://github.com/secdev/scapy/labels/contributions%20wanted), or look at the [contributions roadmap](https://github.com/secdev/scapy/issues/399)